 Doxycycline, split-dose melarsomine, and exercise restriction is most effective

-Non-arsenical protocols using ivermectin can be used in cases of melarsomine failure or significant financial constraints
+Nonarsenical protocols using ivermectin can be used in cases of melarsomine failure or financial constraints

 The extent of the preadulticide evaluation varies, depending on the clinical status of the dog, the likelihood of coexisting diseases that may affect the outcome of treatment, the owner's ability to restrict the dog's exercise, and cost considerations.
 Clinical laboratory data should be collected selectively to complement information obtained from a thorough history, physical examination, antigen and microfilaria tests, and often, thoracic radiography.

-Before adulticide therapy, HW-infected dogs are assessed and rated for risk of postadulticide thromboembolism.
-Dogs can be categorized as follows:
+Before adulticide treatment, heartworm-infected dogs are assessed and rated for risk of postadulticide thromboembolism.
+Risk can be categorized as follows:

-Low risk of thromboembolic complications, light worm burden, and no evidence of parenchymal and/or pulmonary vascular lesions
+Low risk of thromboembolic complications, light heartworm burden, and no evidence of parenchymal or pulmonary vascular lesions

 High risk of thromboembolic complications